Sands of Destruction characters; some tropes will either apply to the anime , manga or video game, so read at your own risk.

 Momma's Boy: Is hinted to be one in the video game to the point that he really doesn't want his mother involved with what he's doing.

-Friendly Enemy: In the anime where he intends to win the Destruct Code from Morte via gambling and is always trying to find a compromise compared to Rhia who just wants to shoot Morte dead.
-He also gives advice to Kyrie often and never attacks him.
-This is subverted in the manga.
+Friendly Enemy: In the anime, where he intends to win the Destruct Code from Morte via gambling and is always trying to find a compromise compared to Rhia who just wants to shoot Morte dead.